developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-6/guide/setup/index.md

 #### Multi-user Behavior

 * **For Secondary Users, the default input device is the Google Keyboard (Gboard)**, regardless of Primary User settings.
-* **EKB does not appear in the Language and input panel of Secondary Users**, even if installed by that user.
+* **EKB does not appear in the Languages & input panel of Secondary Users**, even if installed by that user.
 * **Secondary Users can access EKB only on devices with EKB 3.4 (and older)**.